tnb24/tsl/README.md

 import { Client } from "khojo";

 const client = new Client(process.env.LASTFM_TOKEN);
 /* username is mandatory, time limit and the limit of number of artists is optional */
-    // get the top artists of an user console.log(
+// get the top artists of an user console.log(await client.getTopArtists("KidnappingNemo", "7day", 5));
-      await client.getTopArtists("KidnappingNemo", "7day", 5)
-    );
-    // get the top albums of an user console.log(
+// get the top albums of an user console.log(await client.getTopAlbums("KidnappingNemo", "7day", 5));
-      await client.getTopAlbums("KidnappingNemo", "7day", 5)
-    )
-      // get the top songs of an user console.log(
+// get the top songs of an user console.log(await client.getTopTracks("KidnappingNemo", "7day", 5));
-      await client.getTopTracks("KidnappingNemo", "7day", 5)
-    )
 /* username is mandatory, limit is optional but recommended*/

-      // get the recent tracks listening by a user console.dir(
+// get the recent tracks listening by a user console.dir(await client.getRecentTracks("KidnappingNemo", 1));
-          await client.getRecentTracks("KidnappingNemo", 1)
-      )
 ```

 ## Why?